aliREZA79400/ProductStapler/README.md

 Stapler is the answer to this question.

-What if instead of pagination of products, we could see them categorized and make a more targeted and intelligent choice?
+What if instead of pagination of products, we could see them categorized and nested and make a more targeted and intelligent choice?

 This Project is an end-to-end system from web scraping to hierarchical product browsing.
 The project implements a complete data pipeline from extraction to deployment, featuring async web scraping, hierarchical clustering models, REST API, and a modern React frontend.